The Bankrate promise

 |Exam requirements||GRE and GMAT accepted; average GRE score of 310, average GMAT score of 609|

-- Customizable: UT Dallas’ online MBA features 15 concentrations, giving students a great deal of control over their studies.
+- Customizable: UT Dallas’ online MBA features 15 concentrations, giving students control over their studies.
 While some concentrations are standard offerings, like finance and real estate, the program also has unique tracks like internal audit, supply chain management and international management.

 - Academic certificates: While pursuing an online MBA, UT Dallas students can choose to complete one of four academic certificates: organizational consulting, transformational leadership, project management and executive and professional coaching.
 The credit requirements for each certificate vary, but they could be a good way to get even more specialized training.

 - Flexible tuition options: UT Dallas learners can choose between a guaranteed tuition plan or a variable tuition plan.
 Students are automatically enrolled in the variable tuition plan, where tuition is subject to change every year.
 If you choose the guaranteed tuition plan, your tuition might initially be higher, but you’ll have a locked-in rate for four years.